 Check for sales

-In addition to making a shopping list, you can save money on your grocery purchases by taking advantage of discounts and special offers.
+Alongside creating a shopping list, you can save on grocery bills through special discounts and offers.

 Identify between needs, wants, and unnecessary purchases